khalyomede/laravel-eloquent-uuid-slug/README.md

 |             7.x |           * |      ❌     |

 To counter-check these results, you can use the Docker containers (see _docker-compose.yml_ file) to run the tests described in the [Tests](#tests) section.

+## Alternatives

+I created this package mostly to practice creating a tested laravel package, and toying with my first Github Workflow.
+There is some [others high quality packages](https://packagist.org/?query=laravel%20uuid) out there so make sure to take a look at them!

 ## Tests